 5. Avoiding Carbs

 Yes, carbs do translate to weight gain.
 But, you do need enough carbs for the body to produce insulin.
 Consuming a low carb diet for a long period of time leads to low production of insulin which stalls the metabolism and you don’t burn as many calories as you would like to.

 Instead of shunning the carbs completely, go for sources like grains, vegetables, fruits, sweet potatoes, etc.

 6. Lack of Sleep

 This rate returned back to normal after twelve hours of regularized sleep.
-If you find it hard to achieve steady sleep at night or suffer from any kind of sleeping disorder, then one of the best bet is to drink kratom powder.
-There are a variety of drinks that you can make with kratom.
-This is an all natural, herbal remedy with no side-effects.
+If you find it hard to achieve steady sleep at night or suffer from any kind of sleeping disorder, then one of the best bet is to drink chamomile tea.
+This is an all-natural, herbal remedy with no side-effects.